-8.14 The pension freedom changes have little impact on pension sharing other than allowing the recipient of a Pension Sharing Order greater flexibility in the way they access their pension fund.
-However, there can also be opportunities where perhaps one spouse has a pension fund that could be more useful in the context of divorce proceedings if it could be cashed in, but that individual is under the minimum pension age of 55.
-This might be, for example, to provide further liquidity for re-housing.
-If the other spouse is over the age of 55 then the pension could instead be transferred to them by way of a Pension Sharing Order so that they can cash it in.
-This might be in addition to any pension share that is being transferred to the younger ex-spouse where the older spouse has greater pension assets/benefit entitlement on divorce.
-Any pension cashed in does, of course, come with potential income tax consequences.
+8.17 The pension freedom changes have little impact on pension sharing other than allowing the recipient of a Pension Sharing Order greater flexibility in the way they access their pension fund.
+However, there can also be opportunities where perhaps one spouse has a pension fund that could be useful in the context of divorce proceedings but where that spouse is under the Minimum Pension Age and needs to make a lump sum settlement.
+If the other spouse is over the Normal Minimum Pension Age then the pension could instead be transferred to them by way of a Pension Sharing Order so that they can cash it in, e.g. to help pay for a new property.
 This is in effect a form of reverse pension sharing to allow Defined Contribution pension schemes to create further liquidity when the spouse with the large pension assets (and from whom there is likely to be a pension share) has Defined Benefit pensions that are not so readily accessible.
+Alternatively, a UFPLS could be used by someone over the Normal Minimum Pension Age to raise a lump sum which may then be paid to the younger ex-spouse.
+Any pension cashed in does, of course, come with potential income tax consequences and should not normally be done without financial advice.